WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-08-deploy-kubernetes-using-helm.md

 The package gets deployed within seconds.
 After it is finished, connect to the dashboard of your cluster.
 If you don't know how to do that, see my post ["Azure Kubernetes Service - Getting Started"](/azure-kubernetes-service-getting-started).
 There I explain how I use Octant and how to access your Kubernetes cluster with it.

-In the dasboard, open the customerapi pod and you will see that there is an error.
+In the dashboard, open the customerapi pod and you will see that there is an error.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/12/The-pod-can't-start.jpg"><img loading="lazy" src="/assets/img/posts/2020/12/The-pod-can't-start.jpg" alt="The pod can't start" /></a>